 Why am I required to make an Annual Commitment in order to belong to the Temple?

 Membership at a religious institution should not be evaluated with the same criteria as membership at a health club; it is about supporting our warm and embracing environment, which provides engaging spiritual and meaningful life-cycle experiences for a diverse population.
 While Endowment allocations, tuition and other fees provide a substantial portion of our income, we are still dependent on our Annual Financial Commitments / Dues as a significant source of revenue (70%) to pay the salaries to attract and retain high caliber clergy and staff, cover our day-to-date operating expenses, care for our facilities, and underwrite many of our programs.

 Is there a minimum requirement?

-As you consider your Commitment, please know it is our desire and expectation to increase our dues income by $200,000 (or by 20%) over the next three years to be able to fully sustain our vision for the future.
-Also as this new year begins, we want to be sure that every member is apprised of our collective hopes, dreams, and plans for the future.
-We also want to share information about the financial resources necessary to reach our goals.
-To this end, we have assembled a “Temple Outreach Team” to speak individually to every member in our congregation.
+As you consider your Commitment, please know it is our desire and expectation to increase our dues income by $200,000 (or by 20%) over 3 years to be able to fully sustain our vision for the future.
+Also as we began implementing last year, we want to be sure that every member is apprised of our collective hopes, dreams, and plans for the future.
+We also want to continue to share information about the financial resources necessary to reach our goals.
+To this end, our “Temple Outreach Team” is in the process of speaking individually to every member in our congregation over a three-year period – just finishing up the first year of contacts.
 The purpose of these conversations will be to share the realities of the need for increased financial support, as well as to hear how the Temple might play a more meaningful role in the lives of our membership.